Bart the General: Production

 This episode was running too long to use the normal opening sequence and therefore did not feature a chalkboard gag or a couch gag.
 Instead, it just cut to an image of the Simpson house.
 David Silverman was the director and was somewhat stressed, because he was doing storyboards for this episode while also directing "Bart the Genius".
 Originally, he had planned to use the song "War" by Edwin Starr in the episode.
 The plans were dropped when they decided the song did not really fit the story.
-John Swartzwelder wrote the episode, being his first work on the show.
+John Swartzwelder wrote the episode, his first on the show.
 The episode had problems with the censors, who did not want the characters to say "family jewels" on prime time television.
 The producers ignored the notes and "family jewels" remained in the episode.
 This act of attempted censorship was reflected in the part where Grampa Simpson writes a letter complaining of how sexualized television has become and gives a list of words he never wants to hear on television again, one of which is the phrase "family jewels".

 Two new characters were introduced in this episode.
 The first, Nelson Muntz, remains a frequently used recurring character.
 Voice actress Dana Hill was originally assigned to play Nelson and was present at the table read, but not at the recording session (for unknown reasons).
 Nancy Cartwright was then assigned the role.
 The second character, Herman, has been used far less.
 The design of Herman, with the exception of his missing arm, was inspired by writer John Swartzwelder.
 His voice, as performed by Harry Shearer, was partly inspired by George H. W. Bush.
 The original idea for Herman was for him to have a differing story for the loss of his arm with every appearance.